Components of Local SEO

 We always look forward to WordCamp Atlanta and this year was no different.
-There were so many great sessions, Sam and I divided up several times so we could try catch and as much information as we could.
+There were so many great sessions, Sam and I divided up several times so we could try and catch as much information as we could.
 After the long weekend, we walked away with a lot of new information and inspired to try new things and build on existing ones.

 I think one of our favorite sessions was SEO Goes Local which was presented by Rich Owings of Asheville, NC.
 Rich shared with us the difference of local SEO compared to traditional SEO and 5 components that are vital for successful Local SEO.
 Some of the key points we walked away are listed below;